(II) If 0.45 kg of water at 100°C is changed by a reversible proc... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(II) If 0.45 kg of water at 100°C is changed by a reversible process to steam at 100°C, determine the change in entropy of (c) the universe as a whole.
+(II) If 0.45 kg of water at 100°C is changed by a reversible process to steam at 100°C, determine the change in entropy of (b) the surroundings.

 Verified Solution